Lathrop Truck Accident Lawyer

 - Lost wages, future earnings, benefits, inheritance, and services provided by the decedent

 Do not accept any settlement offer from the insurance carrier without speaking to an experienced Lathrop truck accident lawyer about the facts and circumstances of your case.
 Immediate wrongful death settlement offers from the insurance company usually will not consider the full amount of damages you and your family have suffered.
-You also do not want to risk signing away your legal rights for the full and fair compensation you rightfully deserved.
-For more details on the truck accident claims process, watch the video below.What is the Statute of Limitations on Lawsuits for Truck Accidents in California?
+You also do not want to risk signing away your legal rights for the full and fair compensation you rightfully deserve.
+Watch the video below for more details on the truck accident claims process.What is the Statute of Limitations on Lawsuits for Truck Accidents in California?

-Under the California Code of Civil Procedure Section 335.1, a claimant has two years after the date of the big rig crash to file a lawsuit.
+Under the California Code of Civil Procedure Section 335.1, a claimant has to file a lawsuit two years after the big rig crash.
 If the claimant does not settle their case with the insurance company within the filing deadline or fails to file suit before the statute of limitations expires, the case may be dismissed by the court, and the right to recovery of damages may be lost.

 However, it is essential to immediately consult with an experienced attorney to ensure evidence is gathered and preserved before it is destroyed or lost.
 The sooner an injury lawyer can start working on your truck accident claim, the better outcome for your case.